Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     useDisabledTexture: boolean,
     spawnsParticles: boolean,
     jeiIconItem: ItemStack,
-    name: string
+    name: ResourceLocation
 )
 ```

-- 1st argument: An item ingredient, the ingredient for what item has to be knapped, must be part of the `tfc:any_knapping` tag to work
+- 1st argument: An item ingredient, the ingredient for what item has to be knapped, must be part of the `tfc:any_knapping` tag to work.
+You may also need to restart the MC instance for th game to recognize the item has been added to the tag
 - 2nd argument: A number, the minimum number of items matching the ingredient that must be held in order open the knapping menu
 - 3rd argument: A number, the number of items that gets used by a recipe
 - 4th argument: A string, the registry name of a sound event that plays when knapping occurs[^2]